-Date of Initial Appointment to OCGC Board of Directors: April 2014 End of Current Term: April 2017
+Date of Initial Appointment to OCGC Board of Directors: April 2014 End of Current Term: April 2020

 Annie Ropar is Chief Financial Officer at Aequitas NEO Exchange Inc., a new stock exchange in Canada launched in March 2015.
-Prior to joining Aequitas, she was Managing Director, Business Manager of Global Equities at RBC Capital Markets and a Partner of RBC Capital Partners.
+Prior to joining Aequitas, she was Managing Director and Business Manager of Global Equities at RBC Capital Markets and a Partner of RBC Capital Partners, the bank's private equity arm.

-Ms. Ropar's past community involvement includes serving as a member of the Wellspring Cancer Support Foundation Emerging Leaders Committee, an honorary Chair for Team RBC for the Princess Margaret Foundation Weekend to End Women's Cancer and a member of the Schulich School of Business Career Development Centre Advisory Council.
+Ms. Ropar's past community involvement includes serving as a member of the Wellspring Cancer Support Foundation Emerging Leaders Committee, honorary Chair for Team RBC for the Princess Margaret Foundation Weekend to End Women's Cancer, member of the Schulich School of Business Career Development Centre Advisory Council and serving on committees for the Wellspring Cancer Support Foundation and the Princess Margaret Hospital Foundation.